kekyo/IL2C/docs/inside.md

 }
 ```

-But if the IL2C uses into the custom operators:
+But if IL2C uses into the custom operators:

 ```c
 void foo()